 - Traditional and emerging water reuse technologies; water resource management; water sustainability operationalization

 - Development and evaluation of metrics to assess progress for the National Water Reuse Action Plan

 The participant will also have opportunities to attend meetings and conferences related to the project and their research.

 Anticipated Appointment Start Date: July 19, 2021.
 All start dates are flexible and vary depending on numerous factors.
 Click here for detailed information about start dates.

 Appointment Length: The appointment will initially be for one year and may be renewed up to three additional years upon EPA recommendation and subject to availability of funding.

 Level of Participation: The appointment is full-time.

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.
-At this time, master’s degree stipends are ~$60,129 and Postdocs are ~$72,750 per year.
+At this time, master’s degree stipends are ~$60,129 per year and doctoral degree stipends are ~$72,750 per year.
 Click here for detailed information about full-time stipends.

 EPA Security Clearance: Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and EPA.
 Participants do not become employees of EPA, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.